VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 **1. Erasure of distinctions.** Paul does not say these categories cease to exist or that differences disappear.
 He himself continues to refer to Jews and Greeks, slaves and free, men and women throughout his letters (1 Cor.
 7:17-24; 9:20-21; 11:2-16; 14:34-35; Eph.
 5:22-33; 6:5-9; Col. 3:18-4:1; 1 Tim.
 2:8-15).
 The categories remain, but they are subordinated to the greater reality of union with Christ.

 **2. Denial of God's creational design.** Galatians 3:28 specifically says "there is no male and female"—echoing Genesis 1:27, "male and female he created them."
 Paul is not denying sexual complementarity or God's design for men and women.
 He is saying that in terms of salvation and standing before God, both are equally saved by grace through faith.
 But elsewhere he teaches distinct roles for men and women in marriage (Eph.
 5:22-33) and in the church (1 Tim.
-2:11-15).
+2:11-15; 1 Cor.
+11:2-16; 14:33-35).

 **3. Interchangeability of roles.** Unity in Christ does not mean all roles are identical.
 In 1 Corinthians 12, Paul uses the body metaphor to show that unity coexists with diversity of function.
 "The eye cannot say to the hand, 'I have no need of you'" (1 Cor.
 12:21).
 Different members, one body.
 So too, unity in Christ does not erase the different roles God has ordained for men and women, for parents and children, for elders and congregation.

 **4. Justification for critical theory's categories.** These texts are sometimes used to support intersectionality or to argue that Christianity endorses critical theory's analysis.
 But the logic is backwards.
 Paul is not dividing the church into oppressor/oppressed categories—he is uniting it in Christ.
 He is not saying "center marginalized voices" or "privilege the oppressed"—he is saying that in Christ, these distinctions no longer determine spiritual standing.

-**The point of these passages:** In salvation, all distinctions are irrelevant.
+**The point of these passages:** In salvation, all earthly distinctions are irrelevant.
 We are saved by grace, not by ethnicity, status, or anything else.
 In the body of Christ, we are united to Him and to one another in a way that transcends all human divisions.
 But this does not erase God's created order, distinct roles He has ordained, or the reality of ethnic and social diversity.
 It subordinates them to the greater reality of Christ.

 Critical theory elevates what Scripture subordinates and divides what Scripture unites.
 It makes identity categories ultimate when Scripture makes Christ ultimate.